New Zealand Certificate in Youth Work (Level 4)

 • Applied Practice for Youth Development

-• 200 hours of practical work experience
+• 200 hours of practical work experience in youth work

 What you need to know first

-NCEA Level 2 with passes in English/Te Reo Māori or education achievement
+NCEA Level 2 with passes in English or Te Reo Māori, or alternative educational achievement

 Industry icon